Schedule and Room Assignments

 Day(s): Fri

 Students will draw in a relaxed, informal studio setting, where they will learn the fundamentals of drawing along with the elements of art and principles of design.
 Most drawing projects are "student's own" where each artist selects their own subject to incorporate demonstrated techniques such as representing light and dark, creating texture and patterns, and shading to show dimension.
-Third quarter, students will learn to "create narrative" and tell a story with their drawing through subject, placement, and composition.
-Over the course, students should progress to draw more carefully and more accurately and to represent more refined details in their drawings.
+First quarter, students will learn to translate what they observe in real life to 2D on paper.
+Example beginning projects include a pumpkin, a cow skull, and class favorite, "Walter" the teddy bear.
+Throughout the course, students will progress to draw more carefully and more accurately and to represent more refined details in their drawings.
 The instructor will demonstrate various techniques by developing a sample drawing.
 Students may elect to follow the class sample or may apply the drawing skills to an entirely unique drawing.
 This class is suitable for beginners who have never drawn before and for intermediate art students who have worked with other media and are interested in exploring drawing.
 Drawing can provide a relaxing, needed break from rigorous academic classes and over-scheduled lives in a fun, supportive environment.
-Topics in this Series: Everyday Objects (Quarter 1), Portraits and Creative Caricatures (Quarter 2), Creative Compositions (Quarter 3), and Imitating Illustration Styles (Quarter 4).
+Topics in this Series: Everyday Objects (Quarter 1), Portraits and Creative Caricatures (Quarter 2), Creating Narrative (Quarter 3), and Imitating Illustration Styles (Quarter 4).
 Workload: Work outside of class is optional for those who wish to practice their drawing techniques.
 Assessments: Individual feedback is given in class.
 Formal assessments will not be given.
 Lab/Supply Fee: A class fee of $18.00 is due payable to the instructor on the first day of class for a sketchbook, a pencil box with pencils of varying hardness, and an eraser.
 Returning drawing students do not need to pay a supply fee and are expected to replace their drawing supplies as needed, with similar or better quality.
 Credit: Homeschool families may wish to count this course as a component (partial) credit in Fine Arts for purposes of a high school transcript.

 12:00 pm-12:55 pm